lidofinance/lido-content/lido-landing/faq.md

           wstETH maintains a fixed balance and employs an underlying share system to reflect staking rewards.
       - question: Do I still have rewards on my tokens on L2?
-        answer: You accrue staking rewards by holding the token.
+        answer: You get staking rewards by holding the token.
 Rewards are realized when you unwrap or swap wstETH back to stETH or ETH.
       - question: Can I stake directly on L2?
         answer: Direct staking on L2 is not possible yet, but you can get wstETH from [DEXes on Layer